 The work of the social engagement and urban renewal team responds to God's call to love our neighbour, care for creation and enable flourishing communities.
 We want to see people living together as God intended free from poverty, inequality and injustice.

 The diocese works alongside a wide range of groups and organisations helping to build relationships, promote learning and share resources.
-In particular we work closely with the Church Urban Fund through a new diocesan joint venture Wellsprings Together.
+In particular we work closely with the Church Urban Fund through our diocesan joint venture Wellsprings Together.

 The Places of Welcome initiative is being developed by the Church Urban Fund’s Together Network and has been adopted here in the Diocese of Leeds.
 It is a network of small community organisations, including faith communities, who offer an unconditional welcome to local people for at least a few hours a week.